Machine Learning Decoder for 5G NR PUCCH Format 0: Introduction

 Format 0 encodes the information in the phase of a waveform in the frequency domain.
-In this paper, we utilise a Machine Learning (ML) based receiver for the robust and accurate demodulation of UCI transmitted using PUCCH Format 0.
+In this paper\footnote{A preprint of this paper appears at https://arxiv.org/pdf/2209.07861.pdf}, we utilise a Machine Learning (ML) based receiver for the robust and accurate demodulation of UCI transmitted using PUCCH Format 0.
 We make the following contributions: \begin{itemize} \item We recast the problem as an ML classification problem.
-Then, taking inspiration from the success of neural networks in other domains, we apply similar approaches. \item We validate the trained neural network on test data obtained from MATLAB simulations.
-In addition, we test the network on real-time over-the-air data captured from a 3GPP compliant 5G testbed at IIT-Madras~\cite{5gtbiitm}.
-We also present comparisons with conventional Discrete Fourier Transform (DFT) based approaches. \item Applying ML models to solve wireless communications problems involves several key considerations such as realistic dataset generation, processing of complex numbers, and determining the optimum training SNR.
+Then, taking inspiration from the success of neural networks in other domains, we apply similar approaches.
+To our knowledge, this is the first work that applies ML to design a PUCCH Format 0 receiver. \item We validate the trained neural network on test data obtained from MATLAB simulations.
+In addition, to incorporate variations in channel states, we test the network on real-time over-the-air data captured from a 3GPP compliant 5G testbed at IIT-Madras~\cite{5gtbiitm}.
+We also present comparisons with conventional Discrete Fourier Transform (DFT) based approaches. \item Applying ML models to solve wireless communication problems involves several key considerations such as realistic dataset generation, processing of complex numbers, and determining the optimum training SNR.
 As we describe our approach, throughout the paper we also provide insights into these considerations. \end{itemize}